Article Table of Contents

 Wine Classes Near You

 The best way to learn about wine is to attend wine classes at a local wine school.
 There are top-notch schools in nearly every state of the union.
 From Maine to Oregon, the U.S. is awash in wine education!
-We offer a list of all the top wine schools, each rated for the quality of their programming.
+We offer a list of all the top wine schools across the country, each rated for the quality of their programming.

-The Best Online Wine School
+The Best Online Wine Classes for Beginners

 Wine Spectator School

-Jancis Robinson’s Udemy course
+Jancis Robinson’s Wine Course

 Wine Tasting Books

 Courses, both face-to-face and online, are not for everyone.
 Many people learn best in their own rhythm.
 Many wine-tasting books will help you develop your analytic skills without spending a minute in class.
 If we had to choose just one, we’d go for the best seller, Wine Folly’s The Essential Guide To Wine.
 This colorful book teaches you to taste wine and reveals different grape profiles in an easy-to-understand manner.
 Wine Folly might make wine look simple, but its guidance won’t steer you wrong.

 Winery Tours and Classes

 If you’re lucky enough to live in or close to a winemaking region, you’ll quickly find professionals and enthusiasts in your community.
 An excellent way to find wine-tasting classes is by enrolling in Airbnb experiences.
 These wine classes are often personal and insightful, whether you’re planning a trip abroad or indulging in a staycation.